BullsEye0/man-eye/README.md

 ## There are 5 options you can use

 - **Random-Man-Page**
     As the name predicts, this option chooses a random manual page.
-Maybe a great idea to select and learn a random Man Eye page every day :smily:
+Maybe a great idea to select and learn a random Man Eye page every day 😃

 - **Search-Man-Pages**
     This option allows you to search for a manual page via the dmenu